 - Filter spam and malicious emails.
 SECaaS can be used to stop phishing and malware by quarantining suspicious emails for review instead of being sent to a user’s inbox where they could fall for the attack.

 - Scan for vulnerabilities.
 Before deploying a new application, SECaaS scanners will find potential vulnerabilities that could be exploited by attackers.

 - Manage antivirus and anti-malware updates.
 Automatically update anti-malware resources to keep antivirus and anti-malware applications capable of detecting the latest threats.

-Before choosing a Security as a Service provider, it’s also important to verify that they have the right reporting in place.
+Before choosing a provider, it’s also important to verify that they have the right reporting in place.
 Reports are essential to ensure that resources are running properly and have optimal configurations for detecting threats.

 Is SECaaS Always Cloud-Based?

-Whether it’s to save money or protect data from an increased risk of threats, SECaaS has benefits for large and small organizations.
-Small businesses can build complex cybersecurity defenses from scratch, and large businesses can migrate more expensive cybersecurity resources to the cloud to save on IT costs.
+Whether it’s to save money or protect data from an increased risk of threats, SECaaS has benefits for large and small organisations.
+Small businesses can build complex cybersecurity defences from scratch, and large businesses can migrate more expensive cybersecurity resources to the cloud to save on IT costs.

 What is Cloud Security?
 What it is and How It Works

 Learn about cloud security.
 Proofpoint shares what it is, how it works and why it's important.
 Read more about protecting against cloud security issues and threats.